rapid7/propsd/docs/getting-started/configuration.md

 properties.

 Suppose you have two configurations for metrics polling, fast and slow.
-Fast polls every thrity seconds and the configuration for it lives in a `metrics/fast.json` document in S3.
+Fast polls every thirty seconds and the configuration for it lives in a `metrics/fast.json` document in S3.
 Slow polls every five minutes, and the configuration for it lives in a `metrics/slow.json` document in S3.

 Interpolated properties let you configure propsd to read either the fast or slow document.
-You start by adding a `{{speed}}` template paramter to your `index.json` document in S3.
+You start by adding a `{{speed}}` template parameter to your `index.json` document in S3.

 ~~~json